Subscribe by email

 I have the pleasure of working with two macs.
 One is a Mac Pro and the other is a first generation MacBook Pro for working remotely.
 This has been especially helpful given the rise in fuel costs.
 What has been challenging is keeping the data on the two machines in sync.
-There are several ways to do this and in this article I will discuss three ways.
+There are several ways to do this and in this article I will discuss a few different ways.

-Time Machine Synchronization
+2. Time Machine Synchronization

 Apple created Time Machine so you would never lose a file, which makes it a good candidate to keep files in sync.
 In this case, You use your external drive with Time Machine to keep backups of each machine.
 When you switch machines you would then restore from the Time Machine backup of the other machine.
 There are two ways to access Time Machine backups of different machines (on the same drive).
 The first is to hold down the option key after you have clicked on the Time Machine menu icon